Why are cars so heavy?

 As a result, there is a huge push to improve aerodynamic performance and reduce overall vehicle mass. on average a BEV is 33% heavier than a traditional internal combustion engine vehicle (ICE).

-Unlike an ICE vehicle where the majority of the mass comes from the BIW in an BEV, the majority of the mass comes from the battery which is used to move the vehicle forward.
+Unlike an ICE vehicle where the majority of the mass comes from the BIW in a BEV, the majority of the mass comes from the battery which is used to move the vehicle forward.
 If automakers are not careful this can quickly turn into a spiral, where the battery is enlarged to increase the vehicle range, however, this increased mass makes the vehicle less efficient.
 As a result, the battery needs to get larger to meet the range targets.
 Which results in the vehicle becoming heavier and less efficient once again.

 Is aluminum a substitute for steel?